 - It’s about quality, not quantity

-Reed says that 91% of recruiters that they surveyed thought that two pages was the perfect CV length.
+Reed says that 91% of recruiters that they surveyed thought that two pages were the perfect CV length.
 However, this is as a maximum so if you only have enough to fill one page of A4 then don’t fill the second page with points that are unrelated to the job, or even worse, don’t resort to bending the truth (see point 6) to make your CV longer.
 Also, start with your most impressive achievements, in order to grab the reader’s attention rather than going through your achievements chronologically.
-Trust me on this one, your Year Seven English award probably isn’t going to impress prospective employers so i’d suggest not leading with it.
+Trust me on this one, your year seven English award probably isn’t going to impress prospective employers so I’d suggest not leading with it.

 - Structure is key